ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 They quickly arrived at Songshan station, nestled into the base of the mountain.

 "We're here!" said the driver, pulling into the empty bus lane.
 He started to roll a cigarette.
-Brent got out of the car, looking up at the tracks to see if a train was coming.
+Brent got out of the car, looking up to see if a train was coming.

-"One second," said the driver around the cigarette, and then quickly closed the passenger door and stepped on the gas, the two-stroke engine of the small truck whining.
+"One second," said the driver around the cigarette, and then quickly closed the passenger door and stepped on the gas, the two-stroke engine whining.

 Just before the truck turned around the corner, Brent thought to look for a license plate.
 There wasn't one.